nicholsk18/app_academy_open/README.md

 - Object Oriented Programming
 - Recursion

-## During this section I build these projects:
+### Section Projects:
+On top of all the exercises I also build these projects to put my learning in to practice